brunna-monteiro/manage/README.md

 # Manage
-The project was created by Frontend Mentor, with the course being taught by Kevin Powell
+Project by Frontend Mentor for the course from Kevin Powell.